 When Mihaela Stefan, MD, MS first came to Baystate Medical Center in 2005 as a physician, conducting research was not part of her plan.
-Eight years later, she is a PhD candidate in the Clinical and Translational Science Program at the Tufts Sackler School for Graduate Biomedical Sciences and the 2013 recipient of the prestigious Lasagna Award for Translational Research.
+Eight years later, she is a PhD candidate in the Clinical and Translational Science Program at the Tufts Graduate School of Biomedical Sciences and the 2013 recipient of the prestigious Lasagna Award for Translational Research.

 Dr. Stefan’s journey to become a researcher began when, as an internist, she noticed a number of gaps in the evidence that informs clinical decision-making.
 Not knowing which interventions work best was affecting the care and outcomes of patients, particularly those with respiratory diseases.
 Sensing that research might be her career path, in 2008 she enrolled in the Clinical and Translational Science Certificate Program.
 After earning her certificate, she decided to pursue further research education.
 In 2010, she enrolled in the MS in Clinical and Translational Science Program and received a Tufts CTSI Career Development Award (KM1) in Comparative Effectiveness Research (CER).

 For her thesis project, Dr. Stefan studied patients with both chronic obstructive pulmonary disease (COPD) and heart disease.
 She was concerned that these patients were not receiving beta-blockers due to their physicians’ belief that while beta blockers would help their heart conditions, they could make respiratory conditions worse.
 Beta blockers slow the heart and protect patients from having future heart attacks and other cardiac events.

 “I decided to assess whether beta-blockers are safe,” says Dr. Stefan.
 “My goal was to give practitioners the evidence that beta-blockers do not worsen respiratory outcomes in patients with COPD and to also minimize the reluctance of physicians to give their patients this treatment.”